GoaDane/exquisite_corpse/README.md

 rather wanted to destroy all because he thought the universe was corrupt.
 A huge battle raged to decide the fate of mankind.

+The god of creation like his name said, created Atmora.
+R with G give life to beings called Daedras on Atmora.
+But Daedras waged wars on each other all the time.
+So H and A created animals to try to distrub the daedras.
+But unfortunatedly that didn't work.
+And animals where slaughtered by millions and they had to fight too.